 What to do if you suspect child sexual assault

 If you suspect that your child has been sexually assaulted, seek professional help straight away.

-Other points of first contact include your GP, the children’s health unit of your local hospital, and the police.
+Other points of first contact include your GP (local doctor), the children’s health unit of your local hospital, and the police.
 Do not approach the offender directly — leave this to the police and the relevant authorities.

-Giving your child the opportunity to speak confidentially with a trained counsellor can be helpful to the child.
+Giving your child the opportunity to speak confidentially with a trained counsellor can be helpful.
 Continuing to deny sexual assault can lead to problems later in your child’s life, such as having difficulty trusting or relating to other people.

 When children are believed, supported and protected after sexual assault, the impact of the assault on their lives can be lessened.
 A trained sexual assault counsellor can help you and other family members come to terms with what has happened to your child.

 2. Government of South Australia, Parenting SA.
 Protecting children from sexual abuse (updated Jun 2015). http://www.parenting.sa.gov.au/pegs/peg47.pdf (accessed Feb 2017).